yaacov/kubectl-mtv/README_vddk.md

 You can add this line to your shell profile (e.g., `.bashrc` or `.zshrc`) for persistence.

-### 4. Use the VDDK Image in MTV
+### 4. Use the VDDK Image in Forklift/MTV

-When creating a vSphere provider, MTV will use the image specified in `MTV_VDDK_INIT_IMAGE` as the default VDDK init image.
+When creating a vSphere provider, Forklift will use the image specified in `MTV_VDDK_INIT_IMAGE` as the default VDDK init image.

 If you want to override it per provider, use the `--vddk-init-image` flag when creating the provider.